 The Bisinisi plant has an abundance of both Waka and Lewena.
 In addition, it grows quickly and has a fantastic turnaround for Kava production.

-This type of Kava Fiji produces more branches.
+The Kasa Drau type of Kava Fiji produces more branches than others.
 Also, it contains more waka, and a lower content of Lewena.

 Fiji Kava in Australia